Mary Had a Little Lamb (Wings song)

-"Mary Had a Little Lamb" is a song written by Paul and Linda McCartney and released as a non-album single by the British–American rock band Wings in May 1972.
+"Mary Had a Little Lamb" is a song written by Paul and Linda McCartney and released as a non-album single by the British–American rock band Wings in May 1972 in the United Kingdom and in June 1972 in the United States.
 It is based on the traditional nursery rhyme of the same name.

 Background

+"Mary Had a Little Lamb" was recorded at Olympic Studios in London from 27–30 March 1972, during the sessions for Wings' second album Red Rose Speedway.
+The other Wings members, particularly drummer Denny Seiwell and guitarist Henry McCullough, were confused that Paul McCartney had chosen a rendition of the nursury rhyme to be their next single.
+McCullough attributed it to McCartney's control of the band: "He's a strange guy like that.
+One would never query why we were doing 'Mary Had a Little Lamb'.
+Everybody would just tag along.
+He was the leader and had all the ideas, apart from odd bits here and there."
+Guitarist Denny Laine said that if he was in charge, he would have chosen a song that aligned with his music tastes.
+He later said in an interview that the song was "a nice song for kids, but it was wrong for the direction for the band."
+McCartney believed that, since there were other novelty records on the charts at the time, that listeners would be humming to the chorus of the nursery rhyme.

-At the time, some observers such as Roy Carr and Tony Tyler of New Musical Express presumed the song was recorded by McCartney in response to the BBC ban of his previous single, the political "Give Ireland Back to the Irish", but McCartney has denied this, saying that it was a sincere effort to write a song for children.
+At the time, some observers such as Roy Carr and Tony Tyler of New Musical Express presumed McCartney recorded the song in response to the BBC ban of his previous single, the political "Give Ireland Back to the Irish", but McCartney has denied this, saying that it was a sincere effort to write a song for children.
 In fact, the song was written before "Give Ireland Back to the Irish", as a demo of the song can be heard during an interview recorded for radio station WRKO in December 1971.
-For the front and rear cover and the labels, two illustrations by Clara Miller Burd were used.
+The song was mixed at Island Studios in London from 1–3 April 1972, with engineer Phil Ault.
+Short on songs for the B-side, McCartney selected the November 1971 mix of "Little Woman Love".
+For the front and rear cover and the labels, two illustrations by Clara Miller Burd were used, depicting a young girl feeding a group of lambs.